tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Question (aguenane−stat6250): Why does the value of the automatic variable _ERROR_ only go from 0 to 1?
 - *Question* (ldai4-stat6250): In program data vector, what does error 1 represent?
 - *Answer* (ldai4-stat6250): Error signals are caused by the data during execution.
 The default value is 0, which means there is no error.
 When one or more errors occur, the value is set to 1.
+* Question (ljiang11-stat6250): How does the automatic variable _ERROR_ work?
+* Answer (ljiang11-stat6250): It will display 1 when there are 1 or more errors.